Nouran-Khallaf/Arabic-Readability-Corpus/README.md

 ## How to use
-- you can use these corpora seperate or combined as represented in files, also you may use the data as seven or five or three or binary CEFR levels.
+- you can use these corpora separate or combined as represented in files, also you may use the data as seven or five or three or binary CEFR levels.
 - according to our experiments we recommend combining A2 level with B level if used for sentence readability classification.